rfugger/ripplesite/README.txt

 performance by creating the indexes generated by python manage.py sqlindexes and tuning your PostgreSQL installation.
 See http://www.revsys.com/writings/postgresql-performance.html.

+  Note: This documentation may be out of date.
+        I think django head does indexes automatically (Double check this before deleting point 9 though.)

 Contact Info
 ------------